Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Those applicants who have been selected to continue are invited for an interview and audition in accordance with their preferred area of focus (note: the admissions committee may, in some cases and after the audition, recommend that the applicant change their area of focus).

-Interviews and auditions will take place on Monday, May 12th and can be expected to last 30 minutes for each applicant.
+Interviews and auditions will take place on May 11th and 12th and will take approximately 30 minutes for each applicant.

 a) jazz